Can surfing kill you?

 Dickie Cross

-Cross came from Hawaii and he knew how to sail, surf, and race on paddleboards.
-He sailed to Molokai from Waikiki on a canoe he built.
-A few days before Christmas in 1943, he and a friend wanted to surf on the biggest waves he could find.
 Sunset Beach is where both guys started paddling but the current pushed them over to Waimea which was about two and a half miles from where they started.

 Cross and his friend thought they could make it to safety from Waimea.
-The body of Dickie’s friend did wash up on shore, unfortunately, the body of Dickie was never recovered.
+The body of Dickie’s friend did wash up on shore.
+Unfortunately, the body of Dickie was never recovered.

 Joaquin Miro Quesada

-Joaquin came from Peru and he was a surfer that had a lot of influence.
+Joaquin came from Peru, and he was a surfer that had a lot of influence.
 He climbed Pico Alto and won multiple surfing titles at the national level.
-Quesada was surfing Pipeline when he hit the reef headfirst and became the first-ever surfer to die at Pipeline.

 Mark Foo

-A couple of days before Christmas in 1994, Mark Foo was on a surf trip to Mavericks in California and drowned.
 Two people taking pictures saw the moment Mark Foo died.
 Surfers who were surfing near the same area said the strap around Foo’s leg got caught near the bottom and prevented Foo from getting to the surface.

 Donnie Solomon

 Donnie was from Ventura, California, and is known for surfing.
 He also encouraged surfers to receive training in CPR, first aid, and lifeguard training.
-Two days before Christmas in 1995, Donnie missed a wave at Waimea Bay.
-Donnie was trying to fix his position, the lip of a giant wave connected with Donnie, and Donnie ended up drowning.

 Todd Chesser

-Todd lived in Hawaii since the age of three after being born in Florida.
-Todd did excel at competitive surfing and was one of the best surfers in the United States but he wanted to go after bigger waves.
 Todd was surfing for a couple of hours at Oahu’s Alligator Rock but Todd was taken out by a 25-foot wave.
 When he didn’t come up, two other surfers tried to rescue him and resuscitate him but they didn’t reach him in time.

 All of the above were strong watermen and are a testament to the respect the ocean must be given.
-Surfing is a fun rewarding sport that’s enjoyed by many but it’s always important to remember that surfing can kill you.

 Conclusion